CoronaTeam/CoronaGame/README.md

 * My location: when your fingers got lost on the map, click to see where you are on the map.

-* Whole path: you are able to see the paths you made yesterday and the day before it, to have more insight on which infected areas you've been close too.
+* Whole path: to have more insight on which infected areas you've been close too, you are able to see the paths you made yesterday and the day before it.
 This button allows you to show the whole path on the map, from starting point to ending point.
 NB: you need to have clicked on a path to show first (see next 2 buttons).

 * Yesterday: click here to see your path from yesterday.